Rafhael-Josino/Finance-Control/README.md

 # TO DO

-- Write the whole data as wrapped in an object to turn possible read everything with a JSON parser (fs module)
 - Create code to read files (purchases and sells)
 - Create front end where user can choose the asset's purchases, sells or both
 - Insert cells objects with respective explanations